 Blog and Social Media Resources for Veterans Day

-Veterans Day, the federal holiday on November 11, 2011, also known as Armistice Day or Remembrance Day, has people searching for quotes about veterans today.
+Veterans Day, the federal holiday on November 11 each year, also known as Armistice Day or Remembrance Day, has people searching for quotes about veterans today.
 Words of Remembrance, inspiration, encouragement and thankfulness to the veterans and active duty military that served so selflessly for our freedom, can be printed on cards, posted to a website or blog, emailed to someone that served in Iraq, or scribbled on a scrap of paper and stuck in a soldier's pocket.

 From veterans of World War I and II, to the Vietnam War, to the War in Iraq and the War in Afghanistan, loved ones are looking for words that tell our troops - past and present - how much America appreciates them.

 And businesses and bloggers are looking for the right words, the right images, as well.
 Perhaps you want to say Thank You on your blog, or just share a nice sentiment on your social networks.